Dr. Matthew Paldy, PhD, LP

 Emotional disconnection becomes clinically significant when it becomes the default relational state—when partners no longer expect emotional contact to feel meaningful, safe, or reciprocal.

-At that point, therapy focuses on restoring emotional presence, not just improving interaction patterns.
+At that point, therapy focuses not just on improving interaction patterns, but on restoring emotional presence itself.